The IGA has a new grant application process in place for 2018. Please scroll down for the link to our online application page.

 Annual Review A project is open to evaluation by the IGA board.

-**Please note: All applications must be received by November 1 at the IGA General Business Office.
+**Please note: All applications must be submitted on-line by November 1 at the IGA General Business Office.
 Under no circumstances will applications post-marked after this date be accepted and/or considered.
 Please do not fax your application.